 For decades now, meteorologists and climatologists around the world have been watching the effects of global warming on the weather phenomena.
 And the impact is huge: more droughts and heatwaves, more precipitations, more natural disasters like floods, hurricanes, storms and wildfires, frost-free season, etc.

 Good news - there are ways to reduce global warming.
-But how can climate change be reversed?
+But how to react to climate change?
 What solutions to consider?

 The first way to prevent climate change is to move away from fossil fuels.
 What are the alternatives?
 Renewable energies like solar, wind, biomass and geothermal.

-Producing clean energy is essential, but reducing our consumption of energy and water by using more efficient devices (e.g. LED light bulbs, innovative shower system) is less costly and equally important.
+Producing clean energy is essential, but reducing our consumption of energy and water by using more efficient devices (e.g. LED light bulbs, innovative shower systems) is less costly and equally important.

 Promoting public transportation, carpooling, but also electric and hydrogen mobility, can definitely help reduce CO2 emissions and thus fight global warming.